 I’ve traditionally been a defender of executive pay and corporate bonuses, especially in the recent case of AIG, where employees who bore no responsibility for the company’s financial woes, and who had agreed to work for $1 salary, were being unfairly punished when they had done nothing wrong.
 But that is obviously not the case here.
 Chesapeake’s stock meltdown was due in large part to the direct actions of its CEO.
 I am not a Chesapeake employee, but I know many of them, and I have heard plenty of stories about 401K accounts and stock options that were effectively wiped out last year.
 None of those people received additional cash from the company in order to cover their losses.
 And neither should the man who was largely responsible for those losses.

 Excuse me.
 I think I have a grinding stone around here somewhere …

 Needless to say, I’m not the only blogger unhappy with this deal.

-[ADDENDUM: As an Oklahoma City resident I am fully aware of the fact that Chesapeake Energy has in fact done our city "A World Of Good" (as their slogan goes) in terms of positive economic growth.
-However at the time I felt that it was appropriate to speak out (somewhat emotionally I now realize) about what I saw as an inexplicable action by Chesapeake's Board of Directors.]
+[ADDENDUM: As an Oklahoma City resident I am fully aware of the fact that Chesapeake Energy has in fact done our city “A World Of Good” (as their slogan goes) in terms of positive economic growth.
+However I feel that it iss appropriate to speak out about what I see as an inexplicable action by Chesapeake’s Board of Directors.]